alexander171294/web-poker/README.md

 * Mobile frontend.
 * Desktop frontend (with electronJS)
+* rank system
 * Servers Administration/Deployer tool (as jboss of redhat style but in this case working... xD)

 # Architecture

+## List of techs

+Frontend

+* Angular +6
+* Material Design (although only for login/signup)
+* Websocket
+* Stomp (for websocket routing)
+* Nativescript with Schematics
+* ~~GraphQL~~ (in first instance, I wanted to use gql in rest queries but as they are few, the effort make no sense)

+Backend

+* Java with Spring Boot
+* Websockets
+* JWT for session handling
+* Mysql
+* Hibernate
+* SLF4J

 ## Frontend

-The frontend is maked with Nativescript Angular Schematic for shared code.
+The frontend is maked with Nativescript Schematics for Angular using shared code.
-In the first app i decided to use Apache Cordova to build a web-view based mobile application, but in the last months tried to apply nativescript, and in the last days they added support to codeshare to make web and mobile project in the same workspace.
+In my first app i decided to use Apache Cordova for build a web-view based mobile application, but in the last months i tried to apply nativescript, and in the last days they added support to codeshare/schematics to make web and mobile project in the same workspace.
-Then i decide to start this proyect with nativescript by telerik.
+Then i decide to start this proyect with nativescript (by telerik).

 The frontend use websockets to connect with the backend (see below).-